nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [registry-creds](https://github.com/alexellis/registry-creds) is a Kubernetes operator that can be used to propagate a single ImagePullSecret to all namespaces within your cluster.
 The primary reason for creating this operator is to make it easier to consume images from Docker Hub.
 - [gemini](https://github.com/FairwindsOps/gemini) is a Kubernetes CRD and operator for managing VolumeSnapshots.
 This allows you to back up your PersistentVolumes on a regular schedule, retire old backups, and restore backups with minimal downtime.
 - [Kdo: deployless development on Kubernetes 🌟](https://kdo.dev/) Kdo is a command line tool that enables developers to run, develop and test code changes in a realistic deployed setting without having to deal with the complexity of Kubernetes deployment and configuration.

+### Cluster Addons
+- [Cluster Addons 🌟](https://github.com/kubernetes-sigs/cluster-addons) With cluster addon operators, we are exploring a kubernetes-native way of managing addons using CRDs(Custom Resource Definitions) and controllers where the controllers encode how best to manage the addon.
+Installing and managing an addon could be as simple as creating a custom resource.

 ### K8Spin Operator.
 Kubernetes multi-tenant operator
 - [K8Spin Operator 🌟](https://github.com/k8spin/k8spin-operator) Kubernetes multi-tenant operator.
 Enables multi-tenant capabilities in your Kubernetes Cluster.
 [We defined some small features to implement](https://github.com/k8spin/k8spin-operator/projects/1).
 If you know python & Kubernetes and want to contribute to this project, ping us!